QuentinCanu/DepotThese/README.md

 - The `scripts` and `jobs` folders contain materials mandatory for using the main script, `benchmarks.py`.
 - The `data` folder contains the certificates and the benchmark files for different polytopes.
 -
-To perform, your current directory must be `enumeration/benchmarks`.
+To perform the following commands, your current directory must be `enumeration/benchmarks`.
 First, you must type

 	>$./benchmarks.py clean